-Use the following guidelines in preparing a SUMMARY DO DON'T Be brief.
+DO DON'T

+Be brief.
 Use numbered or bulleted lists.

+Use language a non-expert will Include qualifications, exceptions, or specific

+understand. details.

-Use language a non-expert will understand.
-Include qualifications, exceptions, or specific details.
-Describe what the document does, not how it affects the CFR.
-Use legal citations (for example, do not use 40 CFR part 52 or 5 U.S.C.
-552) or footnotes Refer to an act of Congress by the popular name of the act.
-Quote Be brief.
-Include more detail than in SUPPLEMENTARY INFORMATION
+Describe how the document affects Use legal citations (for example, do not use 40

+the FR/CFR publication system.
+CFR part 52 or 5 U.S.C.
+552) or footnotes

+Refer to an act of Congress by the popular Quote

+name of the act.

+Include more detail than in

+SUPPLEMENTARY INFORMATION